This is a Guide on How To Get Your Liquor License in Colorado

 One of the most important but often overlooked steps is ensuring that all employees are trained in responsible alcohol service.

-The Colorado Alcohol Awareness Training is a quick, state-compliant program designed for:
+The Colorado Alcohol Awareness Training is a quick, state-compliant program designed to:

 The benefits of certification include reduced liability, better customer service, and sometimes lower insurance premiums.
 Certification is also a valuable credential for job seekers in the hospitality industry.

-The Colorado Alcohol Awareness Training is a quick, state-compliant program designed for:
+The Colorado Alcohol Awareness Training is a quick, state-compliant program designed to:

 The benefits of certification include reduced liability, better customer service, and sometimes lower insurance premiums.
 Certification is also a valuable credential for job seekers in the hospitality industry.